sandialabs/GenTen/README.md

 Genten requires [Kokkos](github.com/kokkos/kokkos) for on-node thread/GPU
 parallelism.
-Genten supports two approaches for building Kokkos for use with Genten:  an external build of Kokkos that is installed and linked to Genten, or an inline build of Kokkos along with Genten using the bundled Kokkos source.
+Genten supports two approaches for building Kokkos for use with Genten:  an external build of Kokkos that is installed and linked to Genten, or an inline build of Kokkos along with Genten using the bundled Kokkos source (contained within tpls/kokkos).
 The latter is simpler and will be described first.
 The former is useful if Genten must be linked into an application that itself uses Kokkos.
 Note however that only the version of Kokkos that is provided with Genten is regularly tested for either